Stevennnn-der/Personal-Portfolio/README.md

     The website is divided into separate HTML pages for easy navigation and to ensure a clear presentation of different sections.</li>

 </ul>
+Let's Connect!
+Thank you for visiting my website!
+Feel free to explore, get inspired, and reach out.
+Let's connect and embark on exciting opportunities together.
+Remember, a little humor goes a long way, so enjoy the experience and keep smiling! 😄